Taha-Zolfi/funtec/README.md

 ## 📬 Contact

-If you'd like to collaborate or have questions, feel free to reach out or visit our website.
+If you'd like to collaborate or have questions, feel free to reach out or visit my website.

 ---